rrotaru/digital-swearjar/README.md

 Using the Chrome WebKit Voice Recognition API, CareSwears listens for swears while the application is open.
 Each time our application recognizes a swear word, it uses the BlockChains API to send a Bitcoin transaction to a specified "Swear Jar" address.
 This address can be of a charity, a friend's wallet, the possibilities are endless.

-This simple service is a fun way to tip friends, and can leave for man

 ![Cloud Throwing Money](http://i.giphy.com/3WyaE6QpdoJTa.gif)